 - Turn the heat off once and add water-soluble potato starch. *1Stir well and turn the heat to medium.

-- Add vinegar and sesame oil to taste.
+- Add the green onion, vinegar, sesame oil to taste.